menandmice/micetro_docs/guides/user-manual/webapp_network_management.rst

 1. Fill in the **Title** and **Description**.

-2. Fill in to any custom fields to be defined in the system.
+2. Fill in any custom fields to be defined in the system.

 3. Click :guilabel:`Next`.